kevinduterne/iOS-AirPrint-for-Mac/README.md

 iOS-AirPrint-for-Mac
 ====================

-enable iOS Airprint Sharing on Mac OS
+Script to enable iOS Airprint Sharing on Mac OS